75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Have a bonfire and roast marshmallows.
 Bonfires are a perfect way to celebrate summer, as well as your love of chocolate, marshmallows, and graham crackers.

 - Catch fireflies.
 Save some glass food jars and punch small holes in the lid.
 Throw some grass in there and get to catching those bugs.
-It’s one of the summer’s perfect things to do for free!
+It’s one of the best part of summer, and it’s free!

 - Pretending the floor is lava.
 Classic and still awesome, right?
 Get from one end of the house to the other without touching the ground.
 Bonus points if you can do it without using pillows from the couch!